avoMD/avo-assignment/SUBMISSION.md

 1. Complete the assignment in this repository (all items above)
 2. Push your work to the `main` branch
 3. Once your work is **fully done**, let us know via email
 > **Note:** This repository was created through GitHub Classroom and is already accessible to our review team.
+> This repository may be deleted after the review process is complete.

 Make sure `.env` is in `.gitignore` and your OpenAI API key is not committed.